kratum/geolution-blog-posts/master.md

 __\_fp\___ is for _first pulse_ and __\_aw\___ for  water bodies
 __\_#####_####\___ are the coordinates of the lower left corner of a sqkm in EPSG:25832

 Some preprocessing is necessary befor we can start du use the data.
 We will compress the data to .laz format, remove outliers and set a spatial reference.
 Here comes pdal into play.
 The concept of pdal is to build pipelines for point cloud processing like filtering, classification or transformation.
-Those pipelines are .json files
+Those pipelines are simple .json files.
+Go to [pdal.io](https://pdal.io/) to get more information about how pdal works.

+pipeline
 ``

 ``